rafasacaan/the-notebook/search/1_tree_search.md

 ### 2.3.
 Breadth-first search (BFS)
 Now, search the tree thorugh its horizontal layers, from top to bottom.
 Assume all actions have the same cost $c$.
 Once we find a solution, there is no need to keep searching as we will only get solutions that taje more $c$ to arrive.
 One problem is that you need memory: as we go into the first node from left to right, i need to store all of its history, as I dont know if the un-explored solutions to the right will provide an end state.

+### 2.4.
+DFS-ID
+Modify DFS to stop at a maximum depth.
+Call DFS for maximum depths: 1,2,... .
+On depth $d$ ask if there is a solution of $d$ actions (such as what BFS looks for).
+If it is the case, stop.
+Else, keep searching for larger depths.